Massachusetts Bay Transportation Authority (MBTA) Access Information

 The 64-page guide provides detailed information about every elevator, ramp, escalator, emergency phone and street orientation in all 80 T stations.
 It is the first comprehensive accessiblitiy guide of any transit system.

 The guide is available at South Station-, Downtown Crossing-, Park-, State- and Government Center-T stops.
-It can also be downloaded for free as a PDF file by going to http://www.humancentereddesign.org/resources/getting-around-boston-guide-to-riding-t-people-all-abilities
+It can also be downloaded for free as a PDF file here: http://www.humancentereddesign.org/resources/getting-around-boston-guide-to-riding-t-people-all-abilities

 Disclaimer: The Massachusetts